 Cage size and dimensions

-The size of the cage plays a crucial role in the budgie’s happiness and health.
-A spacious cage allows the bird to move around freely and exercise its wings.
-Ideally, the cage should have a minimum width of 18 inches, depth of 18 inches, and height of 18 inches.
-However, providing a larger cage is always better, as budgies love to explore and fly short distances.
+Cage size plays an important role in a budgie’s happiness and health.
+A roomy cage allows the bird to move around freely and use its wings.
+Ideally, the cage should have a minimum width of 18 inches, a depth of 18 inches, and a height of 18 inches.

 Cage material and design

-When selecting a cage, opt for sturdy materials such as stainless steel or powder-coated wrought iron.
+When choosing a cage, choose a sturdy material such as stainless steel or powder-coated wrought iron.
 These materials are durable and easy to clean.
-Avoid cages with toxic paints or zinc-coated wires, as budgies can be sensitive to these substances.
-Additionally, choose a cage design that provides adequate ventilation while preventing the bird from escaping or getting its head stuck between the bars.
+Avoid cages with toxic paint or zinc-coated wires, as budgies can be sensitive to these substances.

-Perches and toys
+Perches and Toys

-Budgies love to perch and spend a significant portion of their day doing so.
-Offer a variety of perches with different thicknesses to promote foot health and prevent soreness.
-Natural wood perches are excellent choices as they provide a comfortable grip.
-Additionally, enrich the cage with an assortment of toys, including swings, ladders, and bells.
-These toys provide mental stimulation and prevent boredom.
+Budgies love to sit and spend a significant portion of their day doing so.
+Offer a variety of perches of different thicknesses to promote foot health and prevent pain.
+Natural wood perches are excellent choices because they provide a comfortable grip.
+What about the rope perches?

-Food and water dishes
+Food and water utensils

-A budgie’s cage should contain separate food and water dishes.
-Use sturdy dishes that are easy to clean and refill.
-Ceramic or stainless-steel dishes are preferable to plastic ones, as they are more hygienic and resistant to damage.
-Place the dishes in a secure location within the cage to prevent tipping over and contamination.
+The budgie’s cage should have separate food and water dishes.
+Use sturdy containers that are easy to clean and refill.
+Ceramic or stainless-steel utensils are better than plastic utensils, as they are more hygienic and resistant to damage.

-Bedding and nesting materials
+Bedding and nesting material

-Cage placement and environment
+Cage Location and Environment

-Find a suitable location for the budgie’s cage within your home.
-Ensure it is away from drafts, direct sunlight, and areas with high traffic or noise.
-Budgies thrive in a temperature range of 65 to 85 degrees Fahrenheit (18 to 29 degrees Celsius).
-Create a comfortable environment by maintaining consistent temperatures and providing natural daylight or full-spectrum lighting.
+Budgies thrive in a temperature range of 65 to 85 °F (18 to 29 °C).
+Create a comfortable environment by maintaining a constant temperature and providing natural daylight or full-spectrum lighting.

 Cleaning and maintenance